jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (2) A notice given under subsection (1) continues in force until the vehicle— (a) has been inspected by a person authorised by the Director; and (b) the person is satisfied that the vehicle has been made to comply with the regulations and the rules or with the particular requirement of the regulations or the rules; and
-  (c) new evidence of vehicle inspection has been issued for the vehicle by a person authorised by the Director and is displayed on that vehicle.
+  (c) new evidence of vehicle inspection has been issued for the vehicle by a person authorised by the Director and is displayed on that vehicle or electronically available (if the regulations or rules allow).
 (2A) Despite subsection (2), the enforcement officer may specify that the notice in subsection (1) continues in force until— (a) the vehicle has been made to comply with the regulations and the rules or with the particular requirement of the regulations or the rules; and
   (b) the enforcement officer has been notified in writing that the vehicle complies with the regulations and the rules or with the particular requirement of the regulations or the rules.